 Mean green vegetable soup

-There are 12 different types of vegetables in this soup – and it tastes absolutely sensational.
+There are 12 different types of vegetables in this delicious recipe from Scrumptious, – and it tastes absolutely sensational.
 So creamy and delicious that even fussy eaters won’t realise the extent of the goodness lurking within.
 To make this soup dairy-free, leave out the Parmesan, swap the butter with coconut oil and replace the crème fraîche and cream with 2 cups of coconut milk and/or coconut cream.

 Prep time – 10 minutes